 How Difficult Is It to Get Into Vanderbilt?

-In 2020, Vanderbilt’s regular decision acceptance rate was 9%, making it one of the most competitive schools in the country.
+Last year, Vanderbilt’s regular decision acceptance rate was 12%, making it one of the most competitive schools in the country.
 Applicants who are admitted to Vanderbilt typically take the most challenging course load with AP and IB classes and are academic standouts in high school.

-Vandebilt isn’t just looking for students with strong grades, standardized test scores, and SAT IIs.
-They want to see students who are passionate, driven, and committed to contributing to the greater Vanderbilt community.
-100 percent of students admitted early decision received one or more significant honors or held major leadership positions.
+Vanderbilt isn’t just looking for students with strong grades and standardized test scores, they want to see students who are passionate, driven, and committed to contributing to the greater Vanderbilt community.
 Highlighting your extracurricular, leadership involvement, and unique experiences is what will set you apart from the other high quality applicants also applying to Vanderbilt.